arithy/packcc/README.md

 The specified C source code is copied verbatim to the C header file before the generated parser API function declarations.
 Any braces in the C source code must be properly nested.
 Note that braces in directive lines and in comments (`/*`...`*/` and `//`...) are appropriately ignored.
+When `%header` is used multiple times, the respective C source codes are copied in order of their appearance.

 **`%source` `{` _c source code_ `}`**

 The specified C source code is copied verbatim to the C source file before the generated parser implementation code.
 Any braces in the C source code must be properly nested.
 Note that braces in directive lines and in comments (`/*`...`*/` and `//`...) are appropriately ignored.
+When `%source` is used multiple times, the respective C source codes are copied in order of their appearance.

 **`%common` `{` _c source code_ `}`**

 The specified C source code is copied verbatim to both of the C header file and the C source file before the generated parser API function declarations and the implementation code respectively.
+This has the same effect as `%header {` _c source code_ `} %source {` _c source code_ `}`.
 Any braces in the C source code must be properly nested.
 Note that braces in directive lines and in comments (`/*`...`*/` and `//`...) are appropriately ignored.